-Spider-Man, the comic book superhero, was created in 1962 by Stan Lee (who was a Tudor City resident around that time, keeping an art studio in the Woodstock).
+Spider-Man, the comic book superhero, was created in 1962 by Stan Lee.
 The titular hero is the nerdish Peter Parker, who gets his super powers after being bitten by a radioactive spider.

 The comic book used real New York settings in its stories, and the films follow suit.
 No. 5, Windsor Tower, stands in for the Gothic mansion in the sky owned by arch-villain Norman Osborn, aka the Green Goblin.

 Sweeping aerial views of No. 5 are intercut throughout the movie, mainly used as establishing shots.
 (Interiors of the Osborn residence were not filmed in Tudor City, but rather in Beverly Hills' Greystone Mansion).

 No. 5's eastern wall as seen in Spider-Man 1.
 No CGI necessary.